A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 The section does not apply to:

-A CHP holder may carry a concealed handgun at a parade or funeral procession.
-The G.S.
-14-277.2 prohibition does not apply to a permit holder carrying concealed at those two event types, so parades and funeral processions are not off limits to a permit holder on the strength of this statute.
-The carve-out applies only to parades and funeral processions; it does not extend to picket lines or demonstrations.
-It is also subject to the posted-premises override under G.S.
-14-415.11(c).
+A CHP holder may carry concealed at a parade or funeral procession.
+This concealed-carry carve-out applies only to parades and funeral processions; it does not extend to picket lines or demonstrations.
+The carve-out is also subject to the posted-premises override under § 14-415.11(c).

 Note the asymmetry.
-A CHP holder cannot lawfully carry concealed at a picket line or a demonstration, even one outdoors on a public sidewalk.
-The lawful pathway there is to obtain a specific G.S.
-14-277.2(c) permit from the sheriff or police chief, or to attend unarmed.
+A CHP holder cannot lawfully carry concealed at a picket line or a demonstration even if it is otherwise outdoors on a public sidewalk.
+The lawful pathway in those situations is either to obtain a specific § 14-277.2(c) permit from the sheriff or police chief or to not attend armed.

 "In a law enforcement or correctional facility."
-This covers police stations, sheriff's offices, jails, prisons, and similar facilities, even without a separate criminal-trespass posting.
-The G.S.
-14-415.27(10) carve-out lets a non-sworn employee of a law enforcement agency carry concealed in the facility where the employee works, when designated in writing by the head of the agency and carrying written proof of the designation.
+This covers police stations, sheriff's offices, jails, prisons, and similar facilities, even if there is no separate criminal-trespass posting.
+The § 14-415.27(10) carve-out lets a non-sworn employee of a law enforcement agency carry concealed in the facility where the employee works, with written designation from the head of the agency.

 "In a building housing only State or federal offices."
-This is the government-only building rule.
-It reaches buildings occupied exclusively by State and federal offices, such as a State agency headquarters or a federal office building.
+This is the "government-only building" rule.
+It reaches buildings that house State and federal offices exclusively, such as a county courthouse annex used solely for State functions, a State agency headquarters, or a federal office building.
 Mixed-use buildings (private tenants and government tenants in the same building) fall under (c)(7) instead.

 "In an office of the State or federal government that is not located in a building exclusively occupied by the State or federal government."
 The lobby and common areas of a mixed-use building may be lawful for CHP carry; the specific State or federal office within the building (the floor leased to the agency, for example) is not.
 You must know which office is which before you enter.